fcdoc/doc/en/flashduty/conf/template.md

 {{if (index .Labels "runbook_url")}}runbook_url：{{toHtml (index .Labels "runbook_url")}}{{end}}
 ```

-As shown in the figure below:
+As shown below:

 <img src="https://fcdoc.github.io/img/zh/flashduty/conf/template/3.avif" alt="drawing" style="display: block; margin: 0 auto;" width="500"/>

-**Note that Enterprise WeChat limits the length of the card.
-In the template rendering area, you can render no more than 8 lines of content, and the part exceeding 8 lines will be hidden.**
+**Note that Enterprise WeChat limits the card length.
+In the template rendering area, you can render no more than 8 lines of content, and any content exceeding 8 lines will be hidden.**

-## Slack App
+## Slack Application
 You need to pre-configure **the Integration Center - IM - Slack integration before** you can send message cards.
 If no custom content is set, the system default template will be used and only common tag information will be rendered:

 ```